OFS/opae-sdk/doc/src/install_guide/installation_guide.md

 The OPAE SDK has been tested on the following configurations.

-* Hardware: Tightly coupled FPGA products and programmable FPGA acceleration cards for Intel&reg; Xeon&reg; processors
+* Hardware: Intel&reg FPGA Programmable Acceleration Cards: Arria&reg 10 GX, D5005, and N3000.
 * Operating System: Tested on Red Hat Enterprise Linux 7.3 and 7.4, Ubuntu 16.04, SUSE SLE 12 SP3 and CentOS 7.4, with Linux kernels 3.10 through 4.7
-* Integrated FPGA FIM (FPGA Interface Manager) version: 6.4.0
-* Arria(R) 10 GX FPGA FIM version: 1.0.3 (1.0 Production)
+* Arria&reg 10 GX FPGA FIM version: 1.0.3 (1.0 Production)

 ## How to download the OPAE SDK ##

 OPAE SDK releases are available on [GitHub](https://github.com/OPAE/opae-sdk/releases).
-There, you can also find the driver source code and DKMS packages for the respective SDK release.
+Source code for the OPAE DFL device driver for Linux is also available on [GitHub](https://github.com/OPAE/linux-dfl).

 The various componentes of OPAE are available via the following compressed tar files and RPM packages.